Leonard-Theodorus/UK-Q1-2024-Crime-Data-Analysis/README.md

 To be able to gather insights, an exploration and analysis on the data are required, which are presented in this repository.

 # Data Source
-The data used in this project are taken from https://data.police.uk/data/ all credits are reserved.
+The data used in this project are taken from [UK police data repository](https://data.police.uk/data/) all credits are reserved.

 # Technologies used
 For the data analysis part, it was done using Python with the help of Pandas library, the visualization was done using Tableau.